exbotanical/zito.fyi/content/the-java-ecosystem-is-broken.md

 title: 'The Java Ecosystem is Broken'
 cover: images/kasamets.png
 coverAlt: 'Udo Kasamets, Timepiece for a Solo Performer (1964)'
-description: "Java is a great language with a terrible ecosystem.
-Why is it so awful, and what can be done about it?"
+description: 'Java is a great language with a terrible ecosystem.
+Why is it so awful, and what can be done about it?'
 datePublished: '10/27/2022'
 category: 'programming'
 tags: